 Updating Connection Parameters

-Additionally, the sequence diagram above shows the "GATT MTU exchange" sub procedure.
+Additionally, the sequence diagram above shows the "GATT MTU exchange" sub-procedure.

 The ATT protocol defines a Maximum Transmission Unit (MTU) of 23 bytes by default.
-If the two devices connected can support a bigger ATT_MTU value, the "GATT MTU exchange" procedure is triggered to set the ATT protocol MTU.
+If the two connected devices can support a bigger ATT_MTU value, the "GATT MTU exchange" procedure is triggered to set the ATT protocol MTU.
 This procedure is initiated only once during a connection initiation.

 Note that the security mode and the data channel PDU payload length may vary during the connection session.
-For more information on general BLE security features, see Using Bluetooth security features in Silicon Labs Bluetooth SDK.
+For more information about general BLE security features, see Using Bluetooth security features in Silicon Labs Bluetooth SDK.